+- 2.1.2.3.
+Split flow operations, prior to the end of summer spill, may only occur if flows exceed 120K. - 2.1.3.
 Other Activities.
-Research, non-routine maintenance, 2.1.3. other fish-related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit or within 50' of the rest of the fishway, or directly in, above, or adjacent to any fishway, unless coordinated by the Project, Portland District Operations and/or Planning, the Dive operation coordinator, or CENWP Construction office through FPOM and FFDRWG with the Region.
+Research, non-routine maintenance, other fish-related activities, and construction activities will not be conducted within 100' of any fishway entrance or exit or within 50' of the rest of the fishway, or directly in, above, or adjacent to any fishway, unless coordinated by the Project, Portland District Operations and/or Planning, the Dive operation coordinator, or CEWNP Construction office through FPOM and FFDRWG with the Region.
 Currently coordinated special operations related to research are described in Appendix A. Alternate actions will be considered by district and project biologists in coordination with the Regional fish agencies on a case-by-case basis.
 Emergency situations should be dealt with immediately by the project in consultation with the project or district biologist.
 If unavailable, the biologists will be informed of steps taken to correct the situation immediately following the incident.
-All activities within boat-restricted zones (BRZ) will be coordinated at least two weeks in advance with the project, unless it is deemed an emergency (see also Overview for coordination guidance).
+All activities within boat-restricted zones (BRZ) will be coordinated at least two weeks in advance with the project, unless it is deemed an emergency (see also Overview for coordination guidance). - 2.2.

-Table BON-5.
-Turbine unit operating priorities, Bonneville Powerhouses One and Two.

-PERIOD PRIORITY

-Year-round; adult fish ladders are in service 11,18,15,12,17,14,13,16,

-3,1,4,6,2,5,7,10,9,8

-First Powerhouse Adult Fish Ladder 11,18,15,12,17,14,13,16,

-out of service 3,1,4,6,2,5,7,10,9,8

-Second Powerhouse Adult Fish Ladder 3,1,4,6,2,5,7,10,9,8

-out of service 11,18,15,12,17,14,13,16

-See Appendix A, BON section, para.
-3.0 for unit priorities during FGE and survival tests.
-Additional changes in unit priorities may occur and will be authorized in RCC teletypes as needed.

-2.2.
 Spill Management.

-2.2.1.
+See the Fish Operations Plan (Appendix E) for more information. - 2.2.1.
 General.
-Only one spill schedule will be used at Bonneville Dam (Table BON-15).

-2.2.1.1.
-Decisions regarding spill level changes will be made through regional agreement at TMT.

-2.2.1.2.
-Nighttime spill is limited as necessary to control total dissolved gas (TDG) super saturation.
-Adjustments of the nighttime spill level may be granted on a case-by-case basis by the Reservoir Control Center (RCC), dependent upon TDG monitoring at stations downstream of the dam, biological monitoring, and fish movement.

-2.2.1.3.
-The hours of nighttime spill are the daily complements of the periods of daytime spill (Table BON-6).
+Only one spill schedule will be used at Bonneville Dam (Table BON-17). - 2.2.1.1.
+Decisions regarding spill changes will be made through regional agreement at TMT. - 2.2.1.2.
+Nighttime spill is limited as necessary to control total dissolved gas (TDG) supersaturation.
+Adjustments of the nighttime spill level may be granted on a case-by-case basis by the Reservoir Control Center (RCC), dependent upon TDG monitoring at stations downstream of the dam, biological monitoring, and fish movement. - 2.2.1.3.
+The hours of nighttime spill are the daily complements of the periods of daytime spill (Table BON-5).
 The transition from daytime spill cap to nighttime spill cap and vice versa will normally take 15 to 20 minutes due to the time required to start, synchronize, and load multiple generators.
-The transition to the daytime spill period should not start until after the nighttime cap period is over.
+The transition to the daytime spill period should not start until after the nighttime cap period is over. - 2.2.1.4.

-2.2.1.4.
 Frequently, a total river discharge change will occur concurrently with these spill transitions.
-The transition to the nighttime cap should begin early enough to minimize chances of violating the defined nighttime spill maximum.
+The transition to the nighttime cap should begin early enough to minimize chances of violating the defined nighttime spill maximum. - 2.2.2.

-2.2.2.
 Juvenile Fish.
 Spill planning dates for juvenile fish passage have a start date of April 10 and end date of August 31.
-These are planning dates and are flexible according to specific requirements relating to fish abundance.
-During spring through the end of June, the day and night spill amount is 100 kcfs.
-From July 1 through August, the daytime spill amount is 75 kcfs, and the nighttime spill amount is a level that entrains gas up to the 120% gas cap without exceeding it.
-The NMFS 2004 BiOp sets a minimum spill level of 50 kcfs.
+During spring through June 20, the day and night spill amount is 100 kcfs.
+From June 21 through July 31, the daytime spill amount is 85 kcfs, and the nighttime spill amount is a level that entrains gas up to the 120% gas cap without exceeding it.
+From August 1 through August 31, the daytime spill amount is 75 kcfs, and the nighttime spill amount is a level that entrains gas up to the 120% gas cap without exceeding it.
+Minimum spill level is 50 kcfs from April 10 through August 31.
+There is no minimum spill level from September 1 through April 9.
+See Appendix A for changes in spill volumes for research.